reitermarkus/unsigned-xcode-development/README.md

 ssh-add -K ~/.ssh/id_dsa
 ```

-## Script to sign and sync App to iOS Device
+## Add a Build script to sign and sync App to iOS Device automatically

 1. Open the __Build Phases__ tab of your project.
 2. Add the following script.